NATO chief hails 'historic moment' as Finland, Sweden apply

 If his objections are overcome, and accession talks go as well as expected, the two could become members within a few months.
 The process usually takes eight to 12 months, but NATO wants to move quickly given the threat from Russia hanging over the Nordic countries’ heads.

-Canada, for example, says that it expects to ratify their accession protocol in just a few days.
+Canada, for example, says that it expects to ratify their accession protocol in just a few days — while in the Baltic region, Estonian Prime Minister Kaja Kallas tweeted: “I encourage a rapid accession process.
+We in Estonia will do our part fast.”

 Stoltenberg said that NATO allies “are determined to work through all issues and reach rapid conclusions.”